Michael-Otieno/Michael-Otieno/README.md

 * :dancers: I’m looking to collaborate in Angular and Javascript.
 * :mailbox: You can reach me at: m.otieno205@gmail.com.
 * :thought_balloon: My dream is to work at google.
-* ⚡ Fun fact: I love Tech.
+* ⚡ Fun fact: I love Tech and coffee.
 *  😄 Pronouns: HE/HIM

 ### My Skills :rocket: